 The Company has not accepted deposit from the public within the ambit of Section 73 ofthe Companies Act 2013 and The Companies (Acceptance of Deposits) Rules 2014.

-The details of energy conservation technology absorption and foreign exchange earningsand outgo as required under Section 134(3) of the Companies Act 2013 read with the Rule8 of Companies (Accounts of Companies) Rules 2014 is annexed herewith as Annexure -Dto this report.
+The details of energy conservation technology absorption and foreign exchange earningsand outgo as required under Section 134(3) of the Companies Act 2013 read with the Rule8 of Companies (Accounts of Companies) Rules 2014 is annexed herewith as Annexure - Cto this report.

-30. Significant and Material Orders Passed by The
+30. Significant and Material Orders Passed by the Regulators or Courts

 There was no change in the nature of business during the year under review.